GeorgeFreelanceDeveloper/trend-follow.io/docs/_pages/markets.md

 </table>

 ### Ethereum
-Ethereum (ETH) is a decentralized, open-source blockchain that aims to become a global platform for decentralized applications and strives to enable users worldwide to write and run software resistant to censorship, downtime, and fraud.
-As the nonprofit Ethereum Foundation puts it, it "Is for more than payments.
-It's a marketplace of financial services, games, and apps that can't steal your data or censor you."
-Ethereum is the second-biggest cryptocurrency by market cap after Bitcoin as of 2023 and a decentralized computing platform that can run a wide variety of applications — including a universe of decentralized finance (or DeFi) apps and services.
-This platform is powered by its native cryptocurrency, Ether, which is used within the Ethereum network for various operations, making it an integral part of the system.
+Ethereum is a decentralized, open-source blockchain platform that enables the creation and execution of smart contracts and decentralized applications (dApps) without any downtime, fraud, control, or interference from a third party.
+Launched in 2015 by Vitalik Buterin and other developers, Ethereum extends the capabilities of Bitcoin's blockchain technology by incorporating a built-in programming language that allows developers to write their own code and create personalized applications.
+Ether (ETH) is the platform's native cryptocurrency, which is used to pay for transaction fees and computational services on the Ethereum network.

 <img src="../assets/images/ethereum.png" title="Ethereum" width=700px>